4.) Truth 4: Bradley

 You turned to go down the hill then– back to the sidewalk, your tennis shoes reflecting off the street lights.

 “You’ll come back when you’re done?”
-He asked– yelling down the hill with a red cup in his hand– his shorts hanging at his knee.
+He asked– yelling down the hill with a red cup in his hand– his shorts hanging at the knee.

 Maybe, you waved, smiling.
 I’ll call Riley.